MicrosoftDocs/power-automate-docs/articles/email-customization.md

 1. Upload the image to cloud-based storage, such as Google Drive or OneDrive for Business.
 1. Get the anonymous visitor URL to the image.
-1. In the Power Automate **Send an email** action, do the following steps.
+1. In the Power Automate **Send an email** action, do the following:
     1. Go to the HTML section of the rich text editor.
     1. Look for **\<image src=** in the HTML.
     1. Change the value of the **src** property to the URL of the image from the cloud-based storage provider where you uploaded the image.